KitronikLtd/Kitronik-Pico-Smart-Air-Quality-Board-CircuitPython/README.md

 # Kitronik-Pico-Smart-Air-Quality-Board-CircuitPython
 A module and sample code for the Kitronik Smart Air Quality Board for the Raspberry Pi Pico. (www.kitronik.co.uk/5336)

-To use, save the PicoAirQuality.py file onto the Pico so it can be imported.
+To use, save the `PicoAirQuality.py` file onto the Pico so it can be imported.

+You'll also need to copy the `adafruit_pioasm.mpy`, `adafruit_pixelbuf.mpy` and `adafruit_framebuf.mpy` files into the `lib` folder on your Pico.
+You can get these files from the [Adafruit CircuitPython Bundle](https://circuitpython.org/libraries).

+If you want to draw text on the OLED screen then you'll also need to copy the `font5x8.bin` file onto the Pico so it can be used.

 There are several classes within the module for accessing and controlling the different board features.